-1. Generate one discussion question based on case presentation materials and post question to the MUSoD Rounds Website prior to each observed Rounds presentation.
+1. Generate one discussion question based on case presentation materials and post the question to the MUSoD Rounds Website prior to each observed Rounds presentation.
 (Students will generate 4 discussion questions in total, one for each observed Rounds case.)

-2. Classify and summarize one journal article using criteria in the template.
-(On-line forms exist in MUSoD Rounds Web Site for Classification of Article.)
+2. Classify and summarize one journal article from one of their groups Observation Rounds sessions using criteria in the template.